unixxxx/simplecms/README.md

 }
 ```

-when application is deployed default user is created for admin interface:
+when application is deployed default user is created for admin interface
 username: admin
 password: admin